 8. Describe how the proposed rules protect the health, safety, and welfare of Michigan citizens while promoting a regulatory environment in Michigan that is the least burdensome alternative for those required to comply.

 The proposed rules provide a regulatory mechanism for barbers, barbershops, and barber colleges.
-To protect the public, it is important that members of the profession adhere to professional standards.
+To protect the health, safety, and welfare of the public, it is important that members of the profession adhere to professional standards.